zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 It creates a new CG for every CG that is being deleted/detached from the NGroup.
 It tries to maintain the desiredCount property of the NGroup to it's set value.

-This is useful when you want to use the NGroup as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.
+It is useful when you want to use the NGroup as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.

 It's a nullable bool property.
 If you omit it for subsequent NGroup PUT/update calls, it doesn't reset to false.
 To reset, you must explicitly set it to false.
 When it's null/false, and when a CG is deleted/detached from the NGroup, the NGroup’s desiredCount property reduces accordingly.